A step-by-step guide

 Consistency is the key to success.
 Schedule daily practice sessions of 20 to 30 minutes and focus on:

-• Technical exercises: Scales, arpeggios and bowing patterns.
+• Technical exercises: Scales, arpeggios, and bowing patterns.

-7. Use tools
+7. Use learning aids

 There are countless tools available to help you: